exceeder/archean/README.md

 **Note**: do not run it in production - security was not a main concern, it is a learning and testing project!

-This demo is meant to run under [Kubernetes](https://www.docker.com/blog/kubernetes-is-now-available-in-docker-desktop-stable-channel/) using build-in [Kustomize](https://kustomize.io/) and [Skaffold](https://skaffold.dev/docs/quickstart/).
+This demo is meant to run under [Kubernetes](https://www.docker.com/blog/kubernetes-is-now-available-in-docker-desktop-stable-channel/) using built-in [Kustomize](https://kustomize.io/) and [Skaffold](https://skaffold.dev/docs/quickstart/).
 All you need is to run
 ```
 skaffold dev
 ```
-at the root of this project and start fiddling with the code, while things deploy, self-destruct, self-test etc.
+at the root of this project and start fiddling with the code, while things deploy, self-destruct, self-test etc. as you change and save the source files.

 Once skaffold pulls the images and starts them, open your browser to http://localhost:30000.
 By default you will land at a simple monitoring page that looks like this (see code in [monitor-archean](/monitor-archean/src/public)):